Code-the-Dream-School/python-200/lessons/03_ML_classification/03_decision_trees.md

 This gives a visual summary of how each model performs on both datasets.

 ---

-## Findings

-Absolutely — here’s a clean and student-friendly **Final Takeaways** section you can paste right after the evaluation visuals: 👇

----

 ## Final Takeaways

 Here’s what we learned by testing different models on the Iris and Digits datasets: